-- Mountain Kingdoms has been successfully running treks to Mount Kailash since 1996. • - We include a superb trek in Langtang, and the drive to Kailash, to provide the best possible acclimatisation. - We use the new road border into Tibet meaning you do not have to return to Kathmandu after Langtang. - We use comfortable, modern mini buses for your drives in Tibet. - We include free hire of a down jacket, four-season sleeping bag and fleece liner that are supplied in-country. - You will receive a free high quality kitbag for you to use and keep. - We use excellent, knowledgeable, English-speaking local guides. - Our maximum group size is 12 for this trip.
+- We include a superb trek in Langtang, and the drive to Kailash, to provide the best possible acclimatisation. - We use the road border from Nepal into Tibet meaning you do not have to return to Kathmandu after Langtang. - We use comfortable, modern minibuses for your drives in Tibet. - We include free hire of a down jacket, four-season sleeping bag and liner for your treks in Lantang and around Kailash.
+You will also receive a free high quality kitbag for you to use and keep. - We use excellent, knowledgeable, English-speaking local guides. - Our maximum group size is 12 for this trip.
 This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We have a wealth of Himalayan experience in the company, most of our staff have visited Nepal and love the Himalayas and many have also been to Tibet and visited the areas covered by this trip.
 If you have any questions about any aspect of this holiday please don't hesitate to give us a call on 01453 844400.
-Steve and Seraphina Berry have both been to Kailash recently. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights team for flight options, quotes and further information.
+Steve and Seraphina Berry have both been to Kailash. - We offer a flexible service and can extend your holiday with extra hotel nights, upgrades and exciting activities. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru. - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights Manager, April, for flight options, quotes and further information.